-At the time of this review the manga has not been completed nor may it be even close to being so, but given the current events thus far its safe to say what this manga sets out to accomplish as intended by the author: Kuzu no Honkai is designed to make you feel.
+Given the current events thus far its safe to say what this manga sets out to accomplish as intended by the author: Kuzu no Honkai is designed to make you feel.
 To evoke a reaction out of the reader that will range anywhere from lukewarm sadness to berserk anger due to the many painful decisions that these characters you grow accustomed to make.
 It can be quite the vexing read for many who are used to more predictable and happy romantic outcomes but from my perspective a strong quality of any exceptional work of literature is the ability to create a rise out of the reader.
-That was me as I sped through this manga upon recent discovery which compelled me to compose my thoughts into a review.
+That was me as I sped through this manga upon discovery which compelled me to compose my thoughts into a review.
 Hopefully that is what will inspire you to continue on forth with this manga and witness the most oft ignored aspect of love that is human desperation and desperately sought after compensation for a broken heart.
 At the moment this is not a popular series at all, but it is my wish that will soon change as more readers become consumed with the events of this tumultuous, yet thrilling story of a couple founded on the premise of an unrequited love. read more

 I've just finished reading Kuzu no Honkai (Scums Wish) and I felt the need to put my thoughts into words, so I decided to write a review.
 As this work is ongoing take my current score with a grain of salt, as many of you know you can't give an accurate score till something is over.
 However, rest assured the 8 does mean that I have "enjoyed" what I've read (More on those quotations later).
 That being said, let's get into the nitty gritty.